 I have created a small video which shows the working of this feature.
 See below:

-The HTTP PUT type of API method does the updating task of the reservations.
+The HTTP PUT type method of the Web API method does the updating task of the reservations.
 It’s definition is given below:

 [HttpPut]